-Managing employees and navigating the labyrinthian regulations that come with the task is time-consuming and difficult.
-Hiring new employees, managing payroll, fielding complaints and ensuring legal compliance are all essential human resources roles, and balancing each of those tasks is a challenge.
-What’s a business owner to do when they are already focusing on growing the business and running day-to-day operations?
+Managing employees, and navigating the labyrinthian regulations that come with the task, is time-consuming and difficult.
+Hiring new employees, managing payroll, fielding complaints and ensuring legal compliance are essential human resources roles.
+Each of those tasks is a challenge to balance.
+What’s a business owner to do when they are already focused on growing the business and running day-to-day operations?

-For young or very small businesses, there's always the option to do it yourself or outsource human resources to a third-party company.
-At what point, though, does it become necessary to hire a full-time, in-house staff member for human resources?
+For young or very small businesses, you can always handle HR yourself or outsource those tasks to a third-party company.
+However, at what point does it become necessary to hire a full-time, in-house staff member for human resources?

 The importance of human resources

-It's clear what benefits an HR manager offers a small business, but at what point in a business’s life cycle could an entrepreneur justify the added cost to bring on an HR manager?
+The benefits an HR manager offers a small business are clear, but at what point in the business’s life cycle could you justify the added cost of bringing on an HR manager?

-There’s no clear-cut answer as to when a business should hire an HR manager.
+There’s no single answer as to when a business should hire an HR manager.
 The window can shift depending on a business’s industry, growth rate, strategic planning and workload.
-However, a few indicators can help a business owner decide when the time might be right to bring a dedicated HR specialist on board.
+Instead, look to these indicators to help you decide when the time is right to bring a dedicated HR specialist on board.

 When business roles start to become specialized

-One school of thought suggests the general organization of your business is an indicator as to when you need a dedicated HR manager.
-As businesses grow, their staff often shifts from general employees focused on any necessary tasks into more specialized roles and, eventually, narrowly focused departments.
-At that point, it makes sense to develop an HR department as well.
+Your business’s general organization is one indicator of when you might need a dedicated HR manager.
+As businesses grow, their staff often shifts from general roles focused on necessary tasks into more specialized roles and, eventually, narrowly focused departments.
+As that shift occurs, it makes sense to develop an HR department.

 When the business grows to a certain number of employees

-Business owners could also judge their need for an HR manager by the number of employees they have, whether that be 50 full-time workers or 100.
-However, specialization remains the real differentiator, according to Doug Coffey, HR expert and teaching instructor at the Rutgers School of Management and Labor Relations.
+Business owners could also judge their need for an HR manager by reaching a milestone number of employees, such as 50 or 100.
+However, according to Doug Coffey, HR expert and assistant teaching professor at the Rutgers School of Management and Labor Relations, specialization remains the real differentiator.

 “Having an HR manager will probably be a necessity when the company approaches 100 or more employees, but the telltale sign is when the business starts to specialize into functions such as IT, sales and operations,” Coffey said.
 “If you need a dedicated manager in those areas, you probably need the specialized knowledge of a human resources manager as well.”

-When focus on revenue over HR tasks could boost the bottom line
+When a focus on revenue over HR tasks would boost the bottom line

 “Business owners should track the time they’re spending on employee-related issues,” said Sharon DeLay, owner and president of GO-HR.
 “They should then consider what the impact to revenue growth would be if they spent that time instead in growing revenue.
 If the revenue growth activities would far outweigh – or would soon outweigh – the cost of HR resources, whether outsourced or hired, then it’s time to look at HR solutions.”

-The risks of operating without a human resources specialist
+The risks of operating without an HR specialist

 Business owners might feel they can go it alone, and perhaps they can, but failing to hire an HR manager comes with risks that could develop into serious consequences, both organizationally and legally.
-Before making the decision not to hire an HR manager as your business scales, you should be aware of the potential problems to which you are exposing your business.
+Before deciding not to hire an HR manager as your business scales, you should be aware of the potential problems to which you are exposing your business.

 “A human resource manager helps to establish fairness and consistency throughout the organization,” Coffey said.
 “Employees come to know what to expect with policy development in hiring, performance management, reward allocation [and] leave policies.
 By not hiring HR managers, businesses may add to employee turnover, one of the highest HR-related costs.
 This happens when dissatisfied employees leave due to inconsistent, time-wasting, unfair policies.”

-Beyond creating confusion or dissatisfaction amongst employees, there are steep consequences for mismanaging logistics when it comes to HR-related tasks.
-If a business owner is overwhelmed by the responsibilities of running the business and managing HR, they could soon find themselves in a record-keeping nightmare.
+Beyond creating confusion or dissatisfaction amongst employees, the consequences for mismanaging logistics regarding HR-related tasks are steep.
+If a business owner is overwhelmed by the responsibilities of running the business and managing HR, they could find themselves in a record-keeping nightmare.

 “When a business does not hire an HR manager, things will be missed,” Brannon said.
 “Important paperwork, completed photo releases that could lead to lawsuits, updating out-of-date paperwork, optimizing incorrect forms, and keeping employee tax information up to date are all essential points that could be missed by a business owner running their own HR department.”

 Those documentation issues can quickly balloon into legal problems, potentially resulting in fines or lawsuits.
-While late paperwork might not seem to be a big threat at first, it can be a slippery slope that creates a lot of extra work at best and a legal disaster at worst.
+While late paperwork might not seem to be a significant threat at first, it can be a slippery slope that creates extra work at best and a legal disaster at worst.